oesteban/hcph-sops/docs/data-collection/participant-prep.md

     ![subject_setup](../assets/images/subject_setup_cannula_RB.jpg)

 - [ ] When completely laying down on the bed, tightly fasten the RB and check with the participant whether they are too uncomfortable.
+- [ ] Solicit feedback on participant's comfort while positioning them on the scanner bed and suggest ergonomic positioning of their arms to avoid discomfort.
 - [ ] Once the subject is lying on the MR bed, check that no arms/legs lie on the GA or the RB tubes.

     ![alarm_button](../assets/images/alarm_button.png)